Test-time Correction: An Online 3D Detection System via Visual Prompting: Test-time Correction

 \subsection{\modelnamefull (OA)}

 \modelname is designed as a plug-and-play module.
-It receives human prompts and transforms them into queries that can be processed by traditional detectors.
-When trained with \modelname, traditional detectors can understand human prompts to produce detection results, enabling online error correction without the need for parameter updates.
+It receives prompts and transforms them into queries that can be processed by traditional detectors.
+When trained with \modelname, traditional detectors can understand various prompts to produce detection results, enabling online error correction without the need for parameter updates.

-\myparagraph{Prompt-driven Query Generating.} As shown in \Cref{fig:framework} (right), \modelname is flexible to handle four prompts in different forms: object query prompts for traditional offline 3D detection, box and point prompts for collecting test-time feedback, and visual prompts for consistent error correction.
+\myparagraph{Prompt-driven Query Generating.} As shown in \Cref{fig:framework} (right), \modelname is flexible to handle four prompts in different forms: object query prompts for traditional offline 3D detection, box and point prompts for feedback converting, and visual prompts for consistent error correction.
 Specifically, these prompts are processed as follows:

 \begin{itemize} [itemsep=0pt] \item For object prompts $\mathcal{P}_o$, the \modelname generates a set of learnable embeddings as queries, akin to traditional 3D detectors, which are updated during training as demonstrated in previous works \cite{li2022bevformer, detr3d, zhang2022monodetr}. \item For box $\mathcal{P}_b$ and point $\mathcal{P}_p$ prompts, the \modelname encodes them with their location and shape, representing them as Fourier features \cite{tancik2020fourfeat}. \item For visual prompts $\mathcal{P}_v$, the \modelname first extracts the visual prompt features $\mathcal{Z}_v$ by an encoder \cite{ResNet}, then localizes their corresponding objects within the input images $\mathcal{X}_v$, and finally adds their features with the Fourier positional encoding as subsequent inputs: